 We decided to stretch our travel budget and hire a car.
 It was one of the best decisions we made in our travel planning!
 We had complete freedom to explore when and where we liked, and judging by the pictures we’d seen, we suspected we would be in for a spectacular road trip.
 We weren’t wrong.

 This article recants our itinerary and the highlights of our road trip.
 I have included details of our costs in US dollar equivalents based on the exchange rate at the time.
 The Argentine peso has been one of the most volatile currencies in the world in recent years.
-You can check the lates rates on xe.com.
+You can check the latest rates on xe.com.

 Before we set off: preparations in Salta

 We arrived in Salta late in the evening.
 We were struck by two things; firstly the warmth after spending over a month at high altitude, and secondly how busy it was.
-As Lisa said when we arrived, “this is the city we’ve been to that reminds me of London the most”.
+As Lisa said when we arrived, “this is the city we’ve been to that reminds me of Europe the most”.
 Majestic modern buildings, endless shops, street entertainment and swarms of people.

 We used most of our spare full day in Salta preparing for the road trip.
 In search of a map we turned to bookshops; we ended up finding three superb ones and spent hours exploring them.
 Finally, we found a stationery shop to pick up some sketchbooks and coloured pencils, and we were ready to go.